-Every deployable must have a minimum 100-foot safety perimeter, and should be placed at least 500 feet away from a command post or other area with heavy responder radio traffic.
+Every deployable must have a minimum 100-foot safety perimeter and should be placed at least 500 feet away from a command post or other area with heavy responder radio traffic.
 The asset needs a clear, level, unobstructed view of the southern sky and must be staged in a secure area.
+The deployable should be parked on a solid surface such as concrete or pavement.
+Softer surfaces such as grass or sand may cause the deployable to shift and lose the satellite connection.

 AT&T technicians are responsible for transporting, setting up, and breaking down the deployable asset.
-During operation of the asset, they will need access to the deployable to refuel generators, but otherwise the asset can be managed remotely from AT&T's network operations center.
+During operation of the asset, they may need access to the deployable to refuel generators, but otherwise the asset will be managed remotely from AT&T's global network operations center (GNOC).